talk2MeGooseman/Barebones-Twitch-Extension/README.md

 Simple and straight to the point example configuration for creating a Twitch Extension.

+This repository complements the presentation for [Build Your First Twitch Extension](https://docs.google.com/presentation/d/1wAA1dzMM74RwLWCtp_SqtktVzp4I2sQYz_mwl5wq2Cs/edit?usp=sharing).
+I am using webpack to help with HTML page generation and running a local dev server.

 Generates HTML pages for the following views:

 - Overlay